Kalle-Muenster/AudioEngine/README.md

 - 32bit, 64bit floating point data

-*(I'm thinking of adding also half precission (16bit-float) support,.. but even these days today now.. there stil no hardware interface seems supporting this :( ...so 24bit integer still seems better choice at least)
+*(I'm thinking of adding also half precission (16bit-float) support,.. but even these days today now.. there still is no hardware interface supporting this :( ...so using 24bit integers still seems best choice at least)

 ### Supported channel constellations: